OpenSILEX/opensilex/README.md

 Be sure to configure properly read and write rights for your user on configured folders.

 The only mandatory options to setup are:
-- file-system.local.storageBasePath: Base directory for file storage
+- file-system.storageBasePath: Base directory for file storage
 - phisws.uploadFileServerUsername: Name of your Linux user running the application
 - phisws.uploadFileServerPassword: Password of your Linux user running the application